markcheret/cheret-org/2022/09/sketchbook-rainbow-dark-forest-double-stars/index.md

 {{< youtube u_NKbyztQVA >}}

-The first draft was already coming together nicely and after some more research and further supplies (Odorless Mineral Spirit for blending) I experimented with activating the pigments which makes for some smooth blending and covers the paper in colour.
-I managed to create a green background only by using some odorless mineral spirit applied to the tree and using a brush to distribute the pigments across the entire sketch.
+The first draft was already coming together nicely and after some more research and further supplies (Odourless Mineral Spirit for blending) I experimented with activating the pigments which makes for some smooth blending and covers the paper in colour.
+I managed to create a green background only by using some odourless mineral spirit applied to the tree and using a brush to distribute the pigments across the entire sketch.

 ![alt text](20220928-dark-forest.jpg "The dark forest.")